spoud/kafka-cost-control/example/README.md

-# Kafka Cost Control CTF Setup
+# Kafka Cost Control Demo Setup

 This repo sets up an example Kubernetes environment for Kafka Cost Control (https://github.com/spoud/kafka-cost-control).

 ## Requirements

-Have a Kubernetes cluster with Strimzi installed (we assume that Strimzi operator is running in the `kafka` namespace).
+Have a Kubernetes cluster with Strimzi installed (we assume that the Strimzi operator is running in the `kafka` namespace).

 ## Setup